Empowering Social Workers in Palliative Care: ESPEC Hawai‘i 2026

 Dress: Professional Casual

-Other disciplines: All disciplines are welcome to complete the Part I 8-hour online training through NASW.
-Priority will be given to social workers for Part II.
+Other disciplines: All disciplines are welcome to complete the ESPEC Core Part I 8-hour online training through NASW.
+Priority for ESPEC Train-the-Trainer will be given to social workers.
 Other disciplines are welcome to attend Part II, as space allows.
 Continuing Education hours and scholarships are only available for social workers.